vuejs/v2.vuejs.org/src/v2/guide/style-guide.md

 ### Component style scoping

-Component styles should always be scoped in applications, but 3rd-party libraries should instead use a class-based scoping strategy, such as [BEM](http://getbem.com/).
+For applications, styles in the top-level `App` component and in layout components may be global, but all other components should always be scoped.
+This may be through Vue's `scoped` attribute in a single-file component, or via a class-based strategy such as [BEM](http://getbem.com/).

+3rd-party libraries should prefer a class-based strategy, instead of using the `scoped` attribute.

 <sg-enforcement type="none"></sg-enforcement>